Sample Application

 favorite_genre

-This makes ProfileCRUDView the sample app reference for static queryset rules, while BookCRUDView remains the reference for dynamic parent/child dependencies.
+This makes ProfileCRUDView the sample app reference for static queryset rules and mixed list alignment overrides, while BookCRUDView remains the reference for dynamic parent/child dependencies.

 Example BookCRUDView action config: